Industry & News

 The Trap That Catches Most People: Term Extension

-Here's where refinancing gets people in trouble, and it's worth being direct about it.
 When you refinance, you're taking out a new loan, which means you're resetting the term.
-A lender quoting you a lower monthly payment might be doing that by stretching your loan from, say, 30 remaining months to 60 new months.
-The payment drops, but you're paying interest for twice as long.
+A lender quoting you a lower monthly payment might be doing that by stretching your remaining months into a much longer new term.
+The payment drops, but you're paying interest for longer, and at some point even a lower rate doesn't make up for the additional time.

-The rule is simple: if you're refinancing to save money, compare total interest paid over the full remaining life of each option, not just the monthly payment.
+The rule is simple: compare total interest paid over the full remaining life of each option, not just the monthly payment.
 If you're refinancing because your budget is tight right now and you need breathing room, that's a legitimate reason, but go in knowing the tradeoff.
 Both are valid choices.
 Just make them on purpose.

 How to Actually Shop for a Refinance